 Note that this commentary preceded the deluge of bank closings and property foreclosures triggered by the Wall Street abuses that began taking their destructive effects in 2008.
-But Georgia's national record of bank-closures and properties lost to foreclosure clearly indicates unwarranted and disruptive land speculation as addressed in this article.
+But Georgia's national record of bank-closures and properties lost to foreclosure clearly indicates excessive land speculation that this article addresses.